Paekchŏng: Executioner

 Throughout much of the Joseon Dynasty, they were also forced to serve as executioners.
-When the baekjeong community were called upon to supply an executioner, the job was assigned to some hapless member, sometimes practically an insane person.
+When the paekchŏng community were called upon to supply an executioner, the job was assigned to some hapless member, sometimes practically an insane person.

 Butcher

-The baekjeong did jobs that no self-respecting Buddhist Korean would touch, including anything working with animals.
-Slaughtering animals, leather making--these kinds of unclean duties were avoided by other Koreans, and so were filled de facto by baekjeong.
+The paekchŏng did jobs that no self-respecting Buddhist Korean would touch, including anything working with animals.
+Slaughtering animals, leather making—these kinds of unclean duties were avoided by other Koreans, and so were filled de facto by paekchŏng.
 In other words, the group was assigned to the most demeaning tasks in Korean society.
 They were also considered in moral violation of Buddhist principles, which led Koreans to see work involving meat as polluting and sinful, even if they saw the consumption as acceptable.
-By the latter part of the Joseon Dynasty, baekjeong accepted the principles of Confucianism and did not slaughter for three years when their parents died.
+By the latter part of the Joseon Dynasty, paekchŏng accepted the principles of Confucianism and did not slaughter for three years when their parents died.

 Discrimination

 The group had long suffered severe social discrimination in Korean society.
-The baekjeong were seen as contemptible and polluted people that others feared and avoided meeting.
-Baekjeong could not live in a roof-tiled house and were not allowed to wear silk clothes or leather shoes or a gat (a traditional Korean horsehair hat).
-When baekjeong went outside their houses, they had to wear a paeraengi or bamboo hat.
-A baekjeong had to lower himself in front of a yangin and was forbidden to smoke or drink in their presence.
-Baekjeong could not ride a litter or horse when they married and a married woman could not wear a hair stick.
-Baekjeong were not allowed surnames and were forbidden the use of certain characters in their personal names, such as 仁 "benevolence", 義 "righteousness", 禮 "rites", or 智 "wisdom".
+The paekchŏng were seen as contemptible and polluted people that others feared and avoided meeting.
+Paekchŏng could not live in a roof-tiled house and were not allowed to wear silk clothes or leather shoes or a gat (a traditional Korean horsehair hat).
+When paekchŏng went outside their houses, they had to wear a bamboo hat.
+A paekchŏng had to lower himself in front of a yangin and was forbidden to smoke or drink in their presence.
+Paekchŏng could not ride a litter or horse when they married and a married woman could not wear a hair stick.
+Paekchŏng were not allowed surnames and were forbidden the use of certain characters in their personal names, such as 仁 "benevolence", 義 "righteousness", 禮 "rites", or 智 "wisdom".
 The extent to which they were seen as impure people is well-illustrated in the fact that their bodies were kept in separate graveyards so as not to mingle with those of the yangmin.

 Influence of religion

-Donghak and Christianity had a lot of influence on the baekjeong.
-These belief systems exposed the Baekjeong--and Koreans more generally--to concepts of egalitarianism and social equality.
+Tonghak and Christianity had a lot of influence on the paekchŏng.
+These belief systems exposed the paekchŏng—and Koreans more generally—to concepts of egalitarianism and social equality.
 The influence of these religions became linked to the social movement.

-Donghak
+Tonghak

 Towards the end of the 19th century, there was an increasing impetus towards human dignity and liberalization.
 Of particular importance was the growth of certain religions supportive of change.
-Donghak, a Korean nationalist religion, wished to end unfair conventions.
-Donghak peasants had staged an uprising in 1894 in favor of human rights, especially for those low on the social ladder.
-Among other things, they demanded that the baekjeong no longer be forced to wear discriminatory hats and widows be allowed to remarry.
-Although this uprising was ultimately unsuccessful, it was an important impetus behind the Gabo Reform, and helped to abolish the class structure that had placed legal restrictions on certain groups.
-However, the baekjeong benefited much less from these changes than other groups, such as the slaves.
+Tonghak, a Korean nationalist religion, wished to end unfair conventions.
+Tonghak peasants had staged an uprising in 1894 in favor of human rights, especially for those low on the social ladder.
+Among other things, they demanded that the paekchŏng no longer be forced to wear discriminatory hats and widows be allowed to remarry.
+Although this uprising was ultimately unsuccessful, it was an important impetus behind the Kabo Reform, and helped to abolish the class structure that had placed legal restrictions on certain groups.
+However, the paekchŏng benefited much less from these changes than other groups, such as the slaves.